 Approach 1: Stack-Based Approach (O(n) time, O(n) space)

-The most common solution uses a stack.
-Iterate through the string character by character.
-When you see an opening bracket ((, [, {), push it onto the stack.
-When a closing bracket appears, check the top of the stack.
-If the top contains the matching opening bracket, pop it; otherwise the string is invalid.
-This works because a stack preserves the most recent unmatched opening bracket, which must be closed first.
+The standard solution uses a stack to track opening brackets as you iterate through the string.
+When you encounter an opening bracket ((, [, {), push it onto the stack.
+When you see a closing bracket, check the top of the stack to confirm it matches the corresponding opening type.
+If it matches, pop the stack; otherwise the string is invalid.

-Approach 2: Two Pointer Style Scan with Stack-Like Tracking (O(n) time, O(n) space)
+Approach 2: Two Pointer Approach with Stack-Like Behavior (O(n) time, O(n) space)

 | Approach | Time | Space | When to Use |